Easy Thai-Inspired Oven-Baked Lemongrass Sea Bass Recipe

-This lemongrass sea bass recipe is a firm favourite of mine to make during spring/summertime.
-Basically, whenever the weather gets a little warmer, these are the flavours I crave for.
+This baked lemongrass sea bass recipe is a firm favourite of mine to make during spring/summertime.
+Basically, whenever the weather gets a little warmer, these are the flavours I crave.
 The acidity, paired with a little tingle of spice, really helps to open up the palate and appetite.
-Perhaps it reminds me a little of the summer holidays to Southeast Asia when I was young, reminiscing how these flavours work like magic against the hot humid weather, and the recipe has become a way for me to cling to some of these fond memories of home.
-Maybe.
-But anyway, the point is, this recipe is a keeper!
+Perhaps it reminds me a little of the summer holidays to Southeast Asia when I was young, reminiscing about how these flavours work like magic against the hot, humid weather, and the recipe has become a way for me to cling to some of these fond memories of home.

 I really love the flavour of lemongrass.
 It’s got such a unique flavour profile, featuring a sharp, tangy and citrusy taste plus a minty touch.
-For this recipe, I have mixed it together with the likes of ginger, garlic, fish sauce, chilli flakes, rice vinegar, fresh coriander, lime etc. to coat them over some sea bass fillets.
+For this recipe, I have mixed it together with the likes of ginger, garlic, fish sauce, chilli flakes, rice vinegar, fresh coriander, lime, etc., to coat them over some sea bass fillets.
 The results make a great light dish and feature this terrific little flavour party.
-My favourite part ought to be the texture of the aromatics ingredients in the sauce/marinade.
-I particularly enjoy it with some fragrant buttered rice!

 • Sea Bass Fillets – feel free to try with other white fish varieties such as cod, sea bream, tilapia, etc.